-21. Q. During the year, an official received several gifts of meals from the same reportable source.
+- 23. Q. During the year, an official received several gifts of meals from the same reportable source.
 Each meal was approximately \$35.
-Is the source reportable?

-- A. Yes.
-Gifts from the same reportable source are aggregated, and the official must disclose the source when the total value of all meals reaches \$50. - 22.
-Q. Does a gift source have to be reported if it is not doing business in the jurisdiction but is of the type that would need to be reported if it were? - A. Yes.
-While income reporting has a jurisdictional limitation under the Act, gift reporting does not.
-Therefore, gifts from sources located anywhere in the world are reportable if they are of the type that do business with the employee's agency such that the employee is required to report sources of that type. - 23.
+Is the source reportable? - A. Yes.
+Gifts from the same reportable source are aggregated, and the official must disclose the source when the total value of all meals reaches or exceeds \$50. - 24.
 Q. How does an individual return a gift so that it is not reportable? - A. Unused gifts that are returned to the donor or reimbursed within 30 days of receipt are not reportable.
-The recipient may also donate the unused item to a charity or governmental agency within 30 days of receipt or acceptance so long as the donation is not claimed as a tax deduction. - 24.
+The recipient may also donate the unused item to a charity or governmental agency within 30 days of receipt or acceptance so long as the donation is not claimed as a tax deduction.
+An individual may not, however, reimburse a charity for the value (or partial value) of a gift from another source, in order to not report the gift, unless the charity was the original source of the gift. - 25.
 Q. Two people typically exchange gifts of similar value on birthdays.
 Are these items reportable? - A. No. Gift exchanges with individuals, other than lobbyists, on birthdays, holidays, or similar occasions, are not reportable or subject to gift limits.
-The gifts exchanged must be similar in value. - 25.
+The gifts exchanged must be similar in value. - 26.
 Q. Must an official report gifts received from an individual whom the official is dating? - A. No. Gifts of a personal nature exchanged because the individuals are in a bona fide dating relationship are not reportable or subject to gift limits.
-However, the official remains subject to the conflict of interest rules and some matters may require recusal from voting. - 26.
+However, the official remains subject to the conflict of interest rules and some matters may require recusal from voting. - 27.
 Q. If an official makes a speech related to national public policy and his or her spouse attends the dinner at the event, is the spouse's meal considered a gift to the official? - Yes.
-The official's meal is not a reportable gift; however, his or her spouse's meal is a gift and reportable on the official's Form 700 if the value is \$50 or more. - 27.
+The official's meal is not a reportable gift; however, his or her spouse's meal is a gift and reportable on the official's Form 700 if the value is \$50 or more. - 28.
 Q. A vendor that does business with the agency provided entertainment tickets to the spouse of one of the agency members.
-Must the member report the tickets as gifts? - A. Yes.
-Unless an exception applies, the tickets are a reportable gift.
-A gift to an official's spouse is a gift to the official when there is no established working, social, or similar relationship between the donor/vendor and the spouse or there is evidence to suggest that the donor had a purpose to influence the official. - 28.
-Q. An agency received two free tickets to a concert from a local vendor.
-The agency has a policy governing the reporting of tickets and passes distributed to persons for use in ceremonial roles or other agency related activities.
-The agency had discretion to determine who in the agency
+Must the member report the tickets as gifts?